honehone12/polkadot-account-importer/README.md

 # polkadot-account-importer
-very simple idea to import Polkadot &amp; Substrate-chain accounts to c# environment.
+A very simple idea to import Polkadot &amp; Substrate-chain accounts to c# environment.

+This will read json file exported by @polkadot{.js} extension.
+That's all !!